controllerim - MobX Inspired State Management for React - Interview with Nir Yosef

 export default observer(app);

-Easy right?
-We just need to init the controller in componentWillMount, and we need to make sure that we wrap the component with observer, and that's it!
+, and that’s it!
 Every change in the controller will be reflected by the view.

-Now, let's say that Child is some deeply nested component and that it should allow us to preview and edit the userName when we click on a save button:
+is some deeply nested component and that it should allow us to preview and edit the userName

-Let's start with creating ChildController:
+Let’s start with creating ChildController

 class ChildController extends Controller {